Introduction to Arithmetic Groups: R -forms of classical simple groups over C

-Some parts of this proposition are obvious \see{GxCEg}.
-A few other examples appear in \S\ref{CalcGxC} below, and the methods used there can be applied to all of the cases.
-In fact, all of the calculations are straightforward adaptations of the examples, except perhaps the calculations for $\SO(n,\quaternion) \otimes \complex$ \csee{SOnHxC}.
+Some parts of this \lcnamecref{GxC=} are more-or-less obvious (such as $\SL(n,\real)_{\complex} = \SL(n,\complex)$).
+A few other examples appear in \cref{CalcGxCSect} below, and the methods used there can be applied to all of the cases.
+In fact, all of the calculations are straightforward adaptations of the examples, except perhaps the determination of $\SO(n,\quaternion)_{\complex}$ \csee{SOnHxC}.

+Nothing in \cref{GxC=} is very surprising.
+What is not at all obvious is that this list of real forms is complete: